-The 9205 controller can be configured to use three (3) different alarms, and a Thermocouple Check.
-Each of the alarms consists of an alarm setpoint, alarm type, alarm hysteresis, smart alarm, ON delay time, 0 SP blocks alarm value, Burnoff/Impedance inhibits alarm, Inhibit source, and disable on open input.
+The 9215 controller can be configured to use three (3) different alarms.
+Each of the alarms consists of an alarm setpoint, alarm source, alarm type, alarm hysteresis, smart alarm, ON delay time, and a 0 SP blocks alarm value.
 The alarms come from the factory with a default configuration dependent on the application but also can be modified prior to shipment to your facility or in the field by a supervisor.
-See the section Appendix E - Factory Default Settings for the 9205 Controller for more information on factory default settings for the alarms.
+See the section Appendix D - Factory Default Settings for the 9215 Controller for more information on factory default settings for the alarms.